Sectional curvatures distribution of complexity geometry: Acknowledgments

 \section{Acknowledgments}

 I am would like to thank Ling-Yan Hung and Xiao-Liang Qi for helpful discussions and valuable insights.
-I am also grateful to Yong-Shi Wu for his long term help in this tough period.
-I acknowledge the support of Shenzhen Institute for Quantum Science and Engineering, Southern University of Science and Technology and Fudan university.
+I am also grateful to Yong-Shi Wu for his long-term help in this tough period.
+I acknowledge the support of the Shenzhen Institute for Quantum Science and Engineering, Southern University of Science and Technology and Fudan University.